Home Security Frequently Asked Questions (FAQ)

 Its typical the installing alarm company did not provide their customer the “Installer Code” for the panel they actually own.
 Some will also lock customers out of their own alarm panel to retain the high profit monitoring account.
 If you own the panel you have every right to have the Installer Code which is needed to reprogram the telephone number for landline central station communication (or other paths).
 Its possible they could charge you a fee to get the code since its possible they have standardized the Installer Code on all of their installations.
 There are back doors into all alarm panels however and detailed how to get into program mode if you lose (or never knew) the Installer Code.
 The inside door of hardwired alarm panels will show the brand and model of control panel.
 You can probably find the Installation Manual on our site and other sites on the Internet regarding how to get into the panel when locked out.

-We monitor alarm systems, both residential and business, anywhere in the continental US only.
+We monitor alarm systems, both residential and business, anywhere in the US and Canada.

-Select your desired monitoring plan and billing cycle (e.g. month-to-month, annual, etc.), checkout, then complete our Monitoring Enrollment form to get started.
-We can usually get a tech to work with you on the phone guiding you through the set-up no longer than the next business day.
+Select your desired monitoring plan and billing cycle (e.g. month-to-month or annual pre-pay), Checkout, then complete our Monitoring Enrollment Form to get started.
+We can usually have a tech to work with you on the phone guiding you through the set-up during business hours within an hour of receiving your completed Monitoring Enrollment Form.

 Since we do not have long term agreements transferring your service is never necessary.
-Just cancel the existing service (and receive a refund on any prepaid service) and start service at the new address when ready.
-This is what sets us apart from companies such as Comcast or ADT.
-And remember we don’t charge an activation fee when starting monitoring!
+Just cancel the existing service and start service at the new address when ready.
+This is what sets us apart from companies such as Comcast or ADT!

 We will never charge you for false alarm signals.
 However, you should check with your local police and fire department for information on their fees for false alarms.
 If false alarms are a frequent occurrence we recommend contacting your alarm installation company to investigate and resolve.
 You never want to lose faith in your security system!

 We do not require monitoring, nor do we lock customers into long term agreements like most providers.
-You can go month to month, or prepay for a better discount, but you can still cancel without penalty at any time.
-We will refund any unused time for monitoring service less applicable prepay discount.
+You can go month to month, or prepay for a better discount (15%), but you can still cancel without penalty at any time.
+We cannot refund any unused time for monitoring service however since we do not get a refund from the central station service.